-Summer Session Prior to Admission into the Professional Phase:

-MEDICAL TERMINOLOGY (INDEPENDENT COURSE)
+Summer Session Prior to Admission into the Professional Phase MEDICAL TERMINOLOGY (INDEPENDENT COURSE)

 A self-study learning module on medical terms and vocabulary for prospective PA students.
 Students are required to complete the programmed text prior to the beginning of the fall semester of the professional phase.
-This course grade is calculated into the Anatomy & Physiology module grade for the fall semester.
+This course grade is calculated into PA 451 Physical Diagnosis I grade for the fall semester.